-- coal handling.

-- the coking process (without combustion),
+- coal handling, - the coking process (without combustion),

-- coke oven gas purification.
+- coke oven gas purification - flaring or bypassing of coke oven gas.

 For emissions of particulate matter, an even more detailed process split is available.

 3.4.1.2 Facility-level data

 Where facility-level emission data of sufficient quality are available (see chapter 6, Inventory management, improvement and QA/QC in part A), it is good practice to indeed use these data.
 There are two possibilities: